Armandelij/IOS-Guide/Design Patters for iOS/Creational/Singleton.md

 }
 ```
 Understanding the code above:
 1. Using **static** allows us to let the shared property be apart of the actual class rather than an instance of it.
-Other object can have access to it, reduces redundancy.
+Other objects can have access to it, reduces redundancy.
-  - makes the code alot easier to read
+  - makes the code a lot easier to read
 2. The initializer is private, meaning only the NetworkManager class can create instances of itself.
-> we dont need to mark the staic property as lazy because the initializer of global variables and static properties are executed lazily by default.
+> we dont need to mark the static property as lazy because the initializer of global variables and static properties are executed lazily by default.

 ## Dependancy Injection and Singleton